gabriel-hahn/spotify-player/README.md

 # spotify-player
-A Spotify player which using spotify-wrapper
+A example of Spotify player which using [spotify-wrapper](https://github.com/gabriel-hahn/spotify-wrapper).